Ovid/zen-of-test-suites/README.md

 `TAP::Parser::Multiplexer` to create your parallel tests.
 Unfortunately, as of this writing there's a bug in the Multiplexer whereby it uses `select` in a loop to read the parser output.
-If one parser blocks, none of the other output is run.
-Further, the schedule must be created prior to loading your test code, meaning that if your tests would prefer a different schedule.
+If one parser blocks, none of the other output is read.
+Further, the schedule must be created prior to loading your test code, meaning that if your tests would prefer a different schedule, you're out of luck.
 Also, `make test` currently doesn't handle this well.
 There is work being done by David Golden to alleviate this problem.

 My preferred solution is to use [Test::Class::Moose](http://search.cpan.org/dist/Test-Class-Moose/).
 That has